bryanjrague/pythonCode/README.md

 Repo of personal python code from courses and self projects.

 Contents:
-- RPG_Text_Game: contains files related to a RPG game created within the Stack Skillz course "The Complete Python Course: Beginner to Advanced!"
+- RPG_Text_Game: contains files related to a RPG game created within the Stack Skills course "The Complete Python Course: Beginner to Advanced!" available at https://stackskills.com/courses/
     - Game covers python syntax, class creation and instantiation, and programming a dynamic game battle script
     - To play:
         - run the main.py script, the game exeutes in the terminal.